How to Make the Cutest Mini-Wreaths You’ve Ever Seen

 Step 2: Hot Glue Your Mini-Wreath Together

-gluing-green-garland-to-make-wreath-1024x683Hot glued the two ends together.
+gluing-green-garland-to-make-wreath-1024x683Hot glue the two ends together.
 I chose to decorate them simply in the hopes of giving them a vintage, farmhouse look.

 Step 3: Create Your Merry Christmas Salutation

-aged-merry-christmas-1024x683Type up multiple “merry christmas’s” on manila cardstock and aged them with my “aging spray” (strong coffee + a pinch of alum in a spray bottle).
-Lightly spritz them and let them dry before cutting them out.
+Age the page with “aging spray” (strong coffee made with instant coffee in a small spray bottle).
+Lightly spritz the page and let it dry before cutting the words out.

 Step 4: Make Bows